-Finding the right CBD dosage for inflammation, among other conditions, can be difficult with the current lack of clinical research.
+Finding the right CBD dosage can be difficult with the current lack of clinical research.
 However, that does not mean CBD users have to be in the dark.
 Armed with present knowledge and some practical tips, individuals can find doses that are appropriate for them.
-With inflammation specifically, dosing can depend on the type of inflammation an individual is experiencing (e.g., arthritis or inflammatory bowel disease).
+With inflammation, for example, dosing can depend on the type of inflammation an individual is experiencing (e.g., arthritis).
 For adults, a possible starting point may be orally taking 20-30 mg of CBD and gradually working up until they experience the effects they want.

 Table of Contents

 Research on CBD Dosages

 Research over the years has found varied information about CBD doses for inflammation and other conditions.

 However, several studies have revealed that CBD seems to work in a bell-shaped dose-response curve.

 Researchers have found this pattern in several conditions, including anxiety, depression, pain, and inflammation.